 Although in theory Jefferson desired the abolition of slavery, it is a fact that Jefferson owned other human beings who worked his plantation.
-Historical accounts indicate Jefferson treated his enslaved workers well within the context of the times.
-It has long been rumored—and debated by historians—that one of his slaves, Sally Hemings, was Jefferson’s lover.
+Historical accounts indicate Jefferson treated his enslaved workers better than most within the context of the times.
+It has long been alleged that one of his enslaved workers, Sally Hemings, was Jefferson’s lover.
 She bore a son, named Eston, in 1808.
 For 200 years, the Hemings affair and Eston’s paternity were the focus of intense scholarly analysis.
 In 1998, DNA testing proved that a Jefferson was Eston’s biological father, which many took to mean that he was indeed Thomas Jefferson’s son, a fact backed up by the oral tradition of the Hemings family.
 However, other scholars have disagreed with this conclusion and it remains a topic of fervent debate.

 Jefferson, a widower since the death of his wife Martha in 1782, is also thought to have had a relationship with Maria Cosway, a beautiful (and married) British painter and musician whom he met while serving as minister to France.
 Jefferson’s relationship with Cosway inspired him to write the romantic essay A Dialogue Between the Head and Heart in October 1786.
 One historical account of their affair paints Jefferson as a lovesick schoolboy—as he and Cosway shared a romantic walk in the countryside near Paris, Jefferson attempted to leap over a fence, fell and broke his wrist.